Is Measles Here To Stay?

 Before the 1960s, "measles was basically a universal experience of childhood," says James Colgrove, a public health historian at Columbia University.

 Essentially everyone got it.
-Of the millions infected each year, 400 to 500 would die, tens of thousands would be hospitalized, and hundreds would face serious complications, like encephalitis, according to the CDC.
+Of the millions infected each year in the U.S., 400 to 500 would die, tens of thousands would be hospitalized and hundreds would face serious complications, like encephalitis, according to the CDC.

-"People had experienced the harm measles could do, and so were receptive to the vaccine when it came out," says Najera.
+"People had experienced the harm measles could do and so were receptive to the vaccine when it came out," says Najera.

-The first steps towards a measles vaccine were taken in 1954, when John F. Enders and Dr. Thomas C. Pebbles collected throat swabs and blood samples from children at a Boston school that had just experienced an outbreak.
+The first steps toward a measles vaccine were taken in 1954, when John F. Enders and Dr. Thomas C. Peebles collected throat swabs and blood samples from children at a Boston school that had just experienced an outbreak.

-Enders and his lab managed to isolate and culture the measles virus, and eventually adapted it to chicken embryos, eventually resulting in the release of a vaccine in 1963.
-In 1968, a more effective vaccine was developed by Maurice Hilleman and colleagues, and is the same measles vaccine (combined with a mumps and rubella vaccine) used in the U.S. today.
+Enders and his lab managed to isolate and culture the measles virus and eventually adapted it to chicken embryos, later resulting in the release of a vaccine in 1963.
+In 1968, a more effective vaccine was developed by Maurice Hilleman and colleagues, and this is the same measles vaccine (combined with a mumps and rubella vaccine) used in the U.S. today.

 "The measles vaccine was widely accepted and welcomed," says Najera.
 Between 1964 and 1974, the number of measles cases in the U.S. plummeted.
-During this time states began adopting laws requiring proof of immunization in order to enroll in public schools.
+During this time, states began adopting laws requiring proof of immunization to enroll in public schools.
 "These kinds of laws helped drive the immunization effort," says Colgrove.

 Loading...

-Note: An earlier version of this story misspelled Thomas C. Peebles' last name as Pebbles.